melissapalmer/melissapalmer.github.io/_posts/documentation/2018-07-19-documenting-restapis-in-spring.md

 ---

 Why is documentation important?
-====
 > APIs are only as good as their documentation.
 A great API can be rendered useless if people don’t know how to use it, which is why documentation can be crucial for success in the API economy.

-However, creating documentation isn't something that most developers enjoy doing of have the luxury of time to include.
-Creating and Maintaining documentation takes effort and patience.
+However, creating documentation isn't something that most developers enjoy doing of have the luxury of time to do.
+Creating and Maintaining documentation takes time and effort.
+As such I set out to find the best way of Automatize API Documentation to make this a more manageable process.
+There are a number of tools and frameworks which can help: each comes with its own set of pro's and cons.

+[Swagger](https://swagger.io/) is one of these.
+Although widely used and well known, like [Andy Wilkinson](https://spring.io/team/awilkinson) explains in his [presentation](https://2015.event.springone2gx.com/schedule/sessions/documenting_restful_apis.html) at the Washington DC, at SpringOne2GX conference or how [Carlos Barragan](https://blog.novatec-gmbh.de/the-problems-with-swagger/) details in this blog post it comes with its own pro’s and cons.
+Which include:

 My project to experiment with is at: https://github.com/melissapalmer/springboot-restdoc-swagger